Andrii-Detix/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Concepts
-  - Model
+  - Model 🖐️ used
-  - Modeling
+  - Modeling 🖐️ used
   - Subject domain
-  - Algorithm
+  - Algorithm 🖐️ used
-  - Syntax
+  - Syntax 🖐️ used
   - Semantics
-  - Abstraction
+  - Abstraction 🖐️ used
-  - Paradigm
+  - Paradigm 🖐️ used
-  - Programm
+  - Programm 🖐️ used
-  - Programming paradigm
+  - Programming paradigm 🖐️ used
-  - Programming language
+  - Programming language 🖐️ used
-  - Contract
+  - Contract 👂 heard
-  - Module
+  - Module 🖐️ used
-  - Library
+  - Library 🖐️ used
-  - Package
+  - Package 👂 heard
   - Component
-  - Framework
+  - Framework 🎓 known
-  - Platform
+  - Platform 🖐️ used
-  - Source code
+  - Source code 🖐️ used
-  - Object code
+  - Object code 🖐️ used
-  - Machine code
+  - Machine code 🖐️ used
-  - Microcode
+  - Microcode 👂 heard
-  - Software engineering
+  - Software engineering 🖐️ used
-  - Decomposition
+  - Decomposition 🖐️ used
-  - Control flow
+  - Control flow 🎓 known
-  - Data flow
+  - Data flow 🎓 known
-  - Code reuse
+  - Code reuse 🎓 known
-  - Defensive programming
+  - Defensive programming 🖐️ used
-  - Don't repeat yourself (DRY)
+  - Don't repeat yourself (DRY) 🖐️ used
-  - KISS principle
+  - KISS principle 🖐️ used
 - Syntax and concepts
   - Value 🖐️ used
   - Identifier 🖐️ used
   - Variable 🖐️ used
   - Constant 🖐️ used
-  - Scalar 👂 heard
+  - Scalar 🖐️ used
   - Literal 🖐️ used
   - Expression 🖐️ used
   - Heap 🎓 known